 In order to make good progress toward degree completion within the available years of support, students normally are expected to take three courses (usually 12 units) in a semester.
 On occasion, students may have sound reasons to take a reduced load.
-International students and students without MA degrees sometimes take a reduced course load in their first semester.
-Additionally, students often take a reduced load during the semester in which they are taking their qualifying exams.
 Please discuss your course load with your advisor, the Director of Doctoral Studies, and the PhD Academic Advisor.

-Graduate Assistants should be sure not to drop below 6 units at any time, as doing so will terminate their full time student status and disqualify them from receiving student aid, including stipends, health, and tuition (the exceptions include enrollment in COMM 594 Thesis, COMM 794 Dissertation, or GRSC 800 or 810).
+Graduate Assistants should be sure not to drop below 6 units at any time, as doing so will terminate their full time student status and disqualify them from receiving student aid, including stipends, health, and tuition.
+Exceptions include enrollment in COMM 594 Thesis, COMM 794 Dissertation, or GRSC 800 or 810.
 Please see the university's GA handbook for details.